yuvalsol/SubtitlesCleaner/README.md

 --quiet                     Do not write informative messages
 ```

-By default, the program handles multiple files concurrently (`Task`).
+By default, the program handles multiple files concurrently.
 The `sequential` switch forces the program to process each file one at a time.
+Sequential processing takes considerable less resources from the CPU and memory.
+Concurrent processing will use as much CPU as it can.
+Sequential processing will take significant longer to process multiple files.

 ```console
 --sequential                Process subtitle files in sequential order, one after another, instead of concurrently